Alasdair Gray: Early life

 Gray's father, Alexander, had been wounded in the First World War.
 He worked for many years in a factory making boxes, often went hillwalking, and helped found the Scottish Youth Hostels Association.
 Gray's mother was Amy (née Fleming), whose parents had moved to Scotland from Lincolnshire because her father had been blacklisted in England for trade union membership.
 She worked in a clothing warehouse.
 Alasdair Gray was born in Riddrie in north-east Glasgow on 28 December 1934; his sister Mora was born two years later.
 During the Second World War, Gray was evacuated to Auchterarder in Perthshire, and Stonehouse in Lanarkshire.
 From 1942 until 1945 the family lived in Wetherby in Yorkshire, where his father was running a hostel for workers in ROF Thorp Arch, a munitions factory.

-Gray frequently visited the public library; he enjoyed the Winnie-the-Pooh stories, and comics like The Beano and The Dandy.
+Gray frequently visited the public library; he enjoyed the Winnie-the-Pooh stories, and comics such as The Beano and The Dandy.
 Later, Edgar Allan Poe became a powerful influence on the young Gray.
 His family lived on a council estate in Riddrie, and he attended Whitehill Secondary School, where he was made editor of the school magazine and won prizes for Art and English.
 When he was eleven Gray appeared on BBC children's radio reading from an adaptation of one of Aesop's Fables, and he started writing short stories as a teenager.
 His mother died of cancer when he was eighteen; in the same year he enrolled at Glasgow School of Art.
 As an art student he began what later became his first novel, Lanark, which originally carried the name Portrait of the Artist as a Young Scot.
 He completed the first book in 1963; it was rejected by the Curtis Brown literary agency.
 It was originally intended to be Gray's version of A Portrait of the Artist as a Young Man.

 In 1957 Gray graduated from art school with a degree in Design and Mural Painting.
 That year he won a Bellahouston Travelling scholarship, and intended to use it to paint and see galleries in Spain.
 A severe asthma attack left him hospitalised in Gibraltar, and he had his money stolen.
 (Note: He later used the story in Lean Tales.)
 From 1958–1962 Gray worked part-time as an art teacher in Lanarkshire and Glasgow, and in 1959–1960 he studied teaching at Jordanhill College.

 Gray married Inge Sørensen, a teen-aged nurse from Denmark, in 1961.
 They had a son, Andrew, in 1963, and separated in 1969.
 He had an eight-year relationship with Danish jeweller Bethsy Gray.
 He was married to Morag Nimmo McAlpine Gray from 1991 until her death in 2014.
 He lived in Glasgow his entire adult life.